PA-HS-24-ciel-127/Lipsync-Unity/README.md

 ## LipSync:

-In the provided scene the Talky Walky avatar is already connected to a Lipsync with a predefined audio File.
+In the provided scene the Talky Walky avatar is already connected to the Lipsync Tool "uLipSync" with a predefined audio File.
 To start the Lipsync in this option, simply press the play button on top of Unity:

 <img width="748" alt="image" src="https://github.com/user-attachments/assets/ce57ed65-63c6-4767-8543-3e8a93d00dfd" />

-The LipSync Tool is a powerful tool, that can be changed and customized according to your needs.
+uLipSync is a powerful tool, that can be changed and customized according to your needs.
 To understand more details, we recommend to follow the [YouTube Tutorial from ReForge Mode](https://www.youtube.com/watch?v=k5CtTsIKwE4) to get the basic understanding.

 ## LipSync via Microfon:

-In order to change the input audio to the Microfon, the ULipSync Element needs to be selected and a new "U LipSync Microphone (Script)" Component needs to be added.
+In order to change the input audio to the Microfon, the uLipSync Element needs to be selected and a new "U LipSync Microphone (Script)" Component needs to be added.

 <img width="956" alt="image" src="https://github.com/user-attachments/assets/dcf0a530-5145-4186-ac82-3f85f9c11aab" />